This post may contain affiliate links for more info visit my disclosure page.

 Finding a great content writer will take some trial and error.
 You may not find one right away and may even use several of them before you come up with a great content writer.

-If you can’t afford to outsource yet and having trouble knowing how to write, then you should give Wealthy Affiliate a look.
+If you can’t afford to outsource yet and having trouble knowing how to write, then you should give Wealthy Affiliate a look or check out my free guide.
 This is an online training platform on how to build a blog from the ground up and you’ll also learn how to monetize your blog with affiliate marketing.

 You will learn great writing techniques to ensure search engines will find your blog posts and rank them high on their search results.